- Joined

 (c) Laws requiring public referendum

-(a) Any text being removed from the bill must be in red and made bold.
+(a) All text being removed from an amended bill must be in a shade of red.

-(b) Any text being added to the bill must be in green and made bold.
+(b) All text being added to an amended bill must be in a shade of green.

 (2) Sub Forums